COVID -19 Policies and Procedures

 For Your Safety

-- Physical distancing will be enforced – visitors that are not visiting together should maintain 6 feet (2 meters) distance or more from others.
-Any visitors not adhering to physical distancing will be asked to leave the Museum.
+- Physical distancing is encouraged – visitors that are not visiting together should maintain 6 feet (2 meters) distance or more from others.

 - Hand sanitization stations have been added throughout the Museum.